History of Nick Castellanos in Timeline

 Nick Castellanos

-In 2019, Nick Castellanos joined Hall of Famers Hank Greenberg (1934) and Joe Medwick (1937) as the only right-handed batters to ever hit 55 doubles and 25 home runs in the same season.
+For the 2019 season, Nicholas Castellanos joined Hall of Famers Hank Greenberg (1934) and Joe Medwick (1937) as the only right-handed batters to ever hit 55 doubles and 25 home runs in the same season.

-In 2019, Nick Castellanos joined Hall of Famers Hank Greenberg (1934) and Joe Medwick (1937) as the only right-handed batters to ever hit 55 doubles and 25 home runs in the same season.
+For the 2019 season, Nicholas Castellanos joined Hall of Famers Hank Greenberg (1934) and Joe Medwick (1937) as the only right-handed batters to ever hit 55 doubles and 25 home runs in the same season.

-In 2017, Nick Castellanos became the sixth player in Tigers history to record 10 or more triples, 25 or more home runs, and 100 or more RBIs in a season, and the first player to do so since Al Kaline in 1956.
+In 2017, Nicholas Castellanos became the sixth player in Tigers history to record 10 or more triples, 25 or more home runs, and 100 or more RBIs in a season, and the first player to do so since Al Kaline in 1956.

 March 4, 1992: Nicholas Castellanos Born

-2000: Most Doubles Since 2000
+2000: Most Doubles since 2000

-In 2019, Nick Castellanos' 58 doubles were the tenth-highest single-season total in MLB history and the most by any player since Todd Helton's 59 doubles in 2000.
+For the 2019 season, Nicholas Castellanos had a .289 batting average, 27 home runs, 73 RBIs, and an MLB-leading 58 doubles.
+Castellanos' 58 doubles were the tenth-highest single-season total in MLB history and the most by any player since Todd Helton's 59 doubles in 2000.

-2008: First to drive in 100 runs since 2008
+2008: Youngest Player since Miguel Cabrera to drive in 100+ runs

 2009: Pan American Junior Championships Gold Medal